bitcoin-dot-org/Bitcoin.org/_includes/guide_contracts.md

 of the satoshis to Bob's public key and one that spends the remaining 40% to Charlie's public key.

-In the input section of the script, Alice puts her signature and a copy of the unhashed serialized redeemScript that Bob created.
+In the scriptSig Alice puts her signature and a copy of the unhashed serialized redeemScript that Bob created.
 She gives a copy of the incomplete transaction to both Bob and Charlie.
-Either one of them can complete it by adding his signature to create the following input
+Either one of them can complete it by adding his signature to create the following scriptSig:
-script:

 {% endautocrossref %}